2024 Edition

 Risk Prevention and Management (PA-RPM) 1: Legal and Regulatory Compliance

-The agency has a process for annually reviewing compliance with applicable federal, state, and local laws, codes, and regulations including those related to:
+The agency annually reviews compliance with applicable federal, state, and local laws, codes, and regulations including those related to:

 1. licensure;